AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 ##Data pipeline and mining process (CRISP, ETL)

-**This module will focus on the cross industry standard process (CRISP) model of the data mining process, which is outlined in Figure 1.3 below.**
+**This module will focus on the cross-industry standard process (CRISP) model of the data mining process, which is outlined in Figure 1.3 below.**

  ![Diagram showing the CRISP model of the data mining process; surrounding data are business understanding, data understanding, data preparation, modelling, evaluation and deployment.](images/DS_IMG003.png)
 **Figure 1.3.** Tan, P., et.al.
-(2019), Introduction to Data Mining Second Edition, Pearson.
+(2019), Introduction to Data Mining, Second Edition, Pearson.

 CRISP is a widely used analytical model.
 It is an open standard process model that describes common approaches used in data mining, involving the following phases:

-* understanding the business scenario that the data mining process will be performed for
+* understanding the business scenario for which the data mining process will be performed
 * understanding the data involved in the task and defining what is and isn’t needed
 * preparing the data in order to make the data mining task less cumbersome and easier to achieve
 * fitting a model that performs the required task